 The LGBTQ community has been a major force in the music industry for centuries.
 From Broadway theaters to opera houses all over the world, these talented composers have been making a huge mark on the music scene through their compositions.

-Handel’s best-known compositions were written for kings and queens, notably George I and Queen Anne of England.
+Händel’s best-known compositions were written for kings and queens, notably George I and Queen Anne of England.
+He wrote works such as Messiah, Water Music, and Music for the Royal Fireworks, which continue to be critically acclaimed.

 2. Benjamin Britten

-Some of Britten’s most famous opera compositions include A Midsummer Night’s Dream, The Turn of the Screw, and Death in Venice.
+Britten’s music is known for its emotional depth and brilliant orchestration.
+Some of his most famous opera compositions include A Midsummer Night’s Dream, The Turn of the Screw, and Death in Venice.

-He’s considered a national treasure by most in the UK and actually passed up an opportunity to be buried in Westminster Abbey to be buried next to his lover instead.
+He’s considered a national treasure by most in the UK, and he actually passed up an opportunity to be buried in Westminster Abbey to be buried next to his lover instead.

-Jean-Baptiste de Lully was a master of French baroque best remembered for his operatic compositions.
+Born Giovanni Battista Lulli, Jean-Baptiste de Lully was a pivotal figure in the world of 17th-century French music.
+He was a master of French baroque best remembered for his operatic compositions, like the much-celebrated Armide.

 4. Camille Saint-Saëns